IN THIS ARTICLE

 Plastic injection moulding: hard tooling vs soft tooling

-How does plastic injection moulding work?
+How does plastic injection moulding process work?

-The thermoplastic injection moulding process involves heating and using pressure to inject plastic material into a closed metal mould tool.
+The plastic injection moulding process involves heating and using pressure to inject plastic material into a closed metal mould tool.
 A barrel is filled with resin pellets, which are melted, compressed, and injected into the mould’s runner system.
 The mould cavity is shot with hot resin and the part is moulded.
 Ejector pins are used to help remove the part from the mould and are then placed into a loading bin.

 Once the plastic cools, it hardens and takes the shape of the mould tool.
 When this is opened, the mouldings can be removed for inspection, delivery, or secondary operations, and time can be spent on cosmetic issues.